quasarframework/quasar/docs/src/pages/layout/grid/introduction-to-flexbox.md

 ```
 ![Flexbox Grow](https://cdn.quasar.dev/img/flexbox-grow.svg)

-There's also the possible to offset a cell.
-Example: `offset-4` which offsets a third of space (4/12 = 1/3 = 33%).
+It is also possible to offset a cell.
+For example: `offset-4` offsets a third of space (4/12 = 1/3 = 33%).

 ### Wrapping
 Wrapping is a key feature in understanding Flex CSS classes.
 You are not bound to use exactly 12 points per row.
 You can use less or even more.